 system captcha_authentication_VPN [disable] [enable] [show]

-Failed CAPTCHA attempts aren't currently counted as failed sign-in attempts and don't trigger the Block login setting.
+Failed CAPTCHA attempts aren't counted as failed sign-in attempts and don't trigger the Block login setting.

 Administrator password complexity settings